Wake Forest University: Desegregation

+Recognition

+Wake Forest's Associate Provost for Diversity and Inclusion Barbee Oakes was named one of the "25 Women Making a Difference" in 2012 Diverse Issues in Higher Education, recognizing her for commitment to initiatives that promote pluralism and foster community.
+Wake Forest was among 40 schools across the country awarded the 2012 Higher Education Excellence in Diversity Award by Insight into Diversity magazine.

 Recent history

 A graduate studies program was inaugurated in 1961, and in 1967 the school became the fully accredited Wake Forest University.
 The Babcock Graduate School of Management, now known as the School of Business, was established in 1969.
 The James R. Scales Fine Arts Center opened in 1979.

 In 1979, Wake Forest began a process to change its relationship with the Baptist State Convention of North Carolina, in order to obtain more academic freedom and choose non-Baptist trustees.

-In 1986, Wake Forest gained autonomy from the Baptist State Convention of North Carolina and established a fraternal relationship with it.
+In 1986, the school gained autonomy from the Baptist State Convention of North Carolina and established a fraternal relationship with it.